Joystream/community-repo/rules/Curation_Policy.md

 ### How to `censor` a video

-> `censor` Means updating the status (isCensored) for a video from `true` to `false`.
+> `censor` Means updating the status (isCensored) for a video from `false` to `true`.
 It cannot be changed by anyone.
 Except for another curator in the active group.

 ```